kevin-yihang-chen/SIB-MIL/README.md

-# [AAAI2025 Under Review] cDP-MIL: Robust Multiple Instance Learning via Cascaded Dirichlet Process
+# [AAAI2025 Under Review] SIB-MIL: Sparsity-Induced Bayesian Neural Network for Robust Multiple Instance Learning on Whole Slide Image Analysis

 [//]: # (This repository holds the Pytorch implementation for the ReMix augmentation described in the paper )